TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 ## Recommendations from project
 In no particular order.
-- I think from discussing webassembly prerender will be the choice.
+- I think from discussions webassembly prerender will be the choice.
 Without blazor pages.
 And keep this project as reference if we want to introduce them.
 - currently we do not have interactive layoutcomponents this is done via the header and route render mode being set in the app
 	- if we do blazor pages we should avoid all but the MainLayout as layout and rendermode are stripped when MVC renders MVC pages as components
 - if all buttons are to work NoJS and for ease of not splitting to two implementations of html.
 Use *EditForm* with submit buttons for all buttons. and onsubmit will be overriden by blazor.